mido/mido/README.rst

     I doubt it, but I won't rule it out yet.)

   - libportmidi prints out error messages instead of returns err and setting the error message string.
-This is stricly a bug in portmidi, but it trickles up.
+This is most likely a bug in portmidi but it trickles up.

+  - there is an obscure bug involving the OS X application Midi Keys.
+    See tmp/segfault.py

 Todo
 -----

-   - implement blocking or callbacks for Input ports
+   - make the last few modifications to the basic API

+   - add an __iter__() method to ports.
+It is unclear whether this should block or not.

-   - include some kind of event based scheduler?
+   - include a callback mechanism and maybe some kind of event based system.
+This can be built as a library that on top of port and message objects.

    - include useful lookup tables or message attributes for common things like controller types